Enet4/retroimg/README.md

 1. Image cropping and resizing to a low resolution;
 2. Master palette color quantization and mapping to a restricted color palette, plus color limit with dithering;
 3. Nearest-neighbor resizing to a high resolution, to make pixels look good, also enabling non-square pixels.

+Each step can be tweaked or skipped to suit your wishes.

 **Note:** This application does not claim to achieve a perfect emulation of old hardware, but it should hopefully attain sufficiently good results for the intended nostalgia kick.